Purchase and set up Dynamics 365 Marketing

 - You must not already have a Dynamics 365 Marketing app installed on your Dynamics 365 environment.
 You can have at most one Dynamics 365 Marketing app per environment, and each Dynamics 365 Marketing app can only be used with one Dynamics 365 environment.

 - You must sign into your tenant with a user account that has all the following:

-- A security role (such as Global admin or Service support admin) that allows you to modify the target Dynamics 365 instance.
-(If you're reinstalling Marketing on an instance where Marketing was previously installed, then Service support admin users must use the same user ID as was used for the initial install.
+- A security role (such as Global admin or Service support admin) that allows you to modify the target Dynamics 365 environment.
+(If you're reinstalling Marketing on an environment where Marketing was previously installed, then Service support admin users must use the same user ID as was used for the initial install.
 If you're not sure which ID was used for the initial install, or if you're getting errors, then try to install as a Global admin.)

 - Permissions to register applications in Azure.
 The global administrator always has this right, but other accounts can also have it.
 See Do I have permissions to register applications on Azure? for information about how to confirm this setting for your account.

-- A Dynamics 365 license with the System Administrator security role assigned on your target Dynamics 365 instance.
+- A Dynamics 365 license with the System Administrator security role assigned on your target Dynamics 365 environment.
 (The Dynamics 365 Marketing license agreement doesn't legally require the installing user to have this license, but a known technical issue currently makes it necessary.)

 - You must be located in a country/region where the product is supported.
 To read the latest list of countries/regions where you can use Dynamics 365 Marketing, download the Microsoft Dynamics 365 International Availability document (PDF).

 - Close all other browser windows and tabs before starting.

 If you run into trouble while working with the setup wizard, see the Administration and setup FAQ for some possible solutions.